 This particular recipe was passed down to me from an auntie that I love.
 She learned how to make this traditional dish from a Michelin Star chef in Hong Kong.

 I adapted the recipe by increasing the amount of Chinese sausage and bacon.
 I also added dried scallops to fancy it up some more, but that’s entirely optional.
 Also, depending on how juicy your radish is, you may want to adjust the amount of liquid or flour.
-My grandmother would have simply told me to “adjust it by touch” and I’m not about to intervene with her golden words.
+My grandmother would have simply told me to “adjust it by touch”.

-Try it, enjoy it, and have a wonderful year of the snake!
+Try it, enjoy it, and have a wonderful lunar new year!

 Easy Recipe for the Best Chinese Radish or Turnip Cake (Lo Bak Go 蘿蔔糕)